aleinei/merchentclient/README.md

 add settings by ctrl+s

-upload to esi-soft.com
+upload to esi-soft.com - done

-change latitude to lat - longtiude to long
+change latitude to lat - longtiude to long  - waiting